khanmjk/altsoftwareplanning/docs/coding-agent-contract.md

 ### 2.6 No Inline HTML in JavaScript

 **Rule**: Do NOT use template literals with `innerHTML` for generating HTML.
 Use DOM creation APIs instead.
+TemplateLoader and HTML template files are no longer allowed for view markup.

 ❌ **Prohibited**:
 ```javascript